If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 How to report

-Once you’ve picked who you’re going to report to, make an appointment with them.
+Once you’ve picked whom you’re going to report to, make an appointment with them.
 Try not to just drop by; it’s better if you have their full attention.
 If you don’t know what to say when you make the appointment, you can just tell them you want to talk about a workplace problem.

-You should report verbally and ideally face-to-face, not just in writing.
-Bring something you’ve written, and leave it with them.
+You should report verbally and, ideally, face-to-face, not just in writing.
+Bring something you’ve written and leave it with them.
 This can be a good idea if you’re worried there are things you may forget to say, or if you think they may mishear or misunderstand you.

 What happens after you report